shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 As part of the pre-processing phase, all of the images (training images and masks) were normalised.
 In order to be run through the network, all of the images had to be the same size.
 The size chosen was (192, 256).
 The training images kept 3 colour channels: [192, 256, 3].
 On the other hand, the segmentation masks were reduced to a single colour channel: [192, 256, 1].
 The segmentation masks were also thresholded: pixels with a value > 0.5 after normalisation were set to 1, and the rest were set to 0.

 #### Training, Test & Validation Split.
-The Training, Testing and Validation data split that was chosen was 70 / 15 / 15.
+The Training, Testing and Validation data split chosen was 70 / 15 / 15.
 Some research was conducted on the optimal split for medical data.
 In general, it was found that there is no single correct split, however this percentage seemed to be the most highly regarded.
 For a dataset of this size, that means there was around 1800 training samples, and 390 training & validation samples.

 ## Architecture
 Proposed in 2018 [1], the Improved UNet is designed upon the original model of UNet, proposed in 2015 [2].